 As greenhouse gases increase in the atmosphere, the climate system is warming because these gases are trapping more heat.
 The oceans are also warming, especially at the surface, and this is driving higher evaporation rates that, in turn, increases the amount of water vapour in the atmosphere (Figure 1).
-A warmer atmosphere can hold more water vapour, leading in turn to more intense rainfall.
+In addition, a warmer atmosphere can hold more water vapour, leading in turn to more intense rainfall.
 The 1°C temperature rise that has already occurred, together with increasing evaporation, has led to an increase of about 7% in the amount of water vapour in the atmosphere (Hartmann et al. 2013).
-This means that there is a greater risk of heavy downpours.
+Globally, it is likely that there have been more land areas with increases in the frequency and intensity of heavy precipitation events than with decreases (IPCC 2013).

 Figure 1: The influence of climate change on the water cycle.
 Left: The pre-climate change water cycle.
-Right: The water cycle operating under higher surface and ocean air temperatures, leading to more water vapour $(H_2O)$ in the atmosphere, and in turn, more rainfall (Climate Commission 2013).
+Right: The water cycle operating under higher surface and ocean air temperatures, leading to more water vapour (H_2O) in the atmosphere, and in turn, more rainfall (Climate Commission 2013).

-Storm surges are becoming more devastating because of climate change and rising sea levels.
+As our recent Tropical Cyclone factsheet described, storm surges are becoming more devastating because of climate change and rising sea levels.
 Many coastal flooding events are associated with simultaneous high sea level events and heavy rainfall events in the catchments inland of coastal settlements.
 This means that coastal settlements can be inundated by water from both seaward and landward directions - that is, from (i) the combination of storm surge, a high tide and a higher sea level, and (ii) flooding rivers from the catchments behind the settlements.
 Little research has yet been done to connect these two phenomena and produce an overall change in risk factor for this type of 'double whammy' coastal flooding event.
 However, the rises in sea level over the 21st century, which are virtually certain, coupled with the projections of an increase in the intensity of heavy rainfall events for most regions of Australia (CSIRO and BoM 2015) suggest that the risk of these 'double whammy' flooding events will increase (Climate Commission 2013).

 Recent attribution studies have drawn links between extreme rainfall in Australia and climate change.
 The warming trend in sea surface temperatures to the north of Australia may have contributed, by up to 20%, to the magnitude of the heavy rainfall of 2010-11 in eastern Australia (Hendon et al. 2014).
 Another study found that the high sea surface temperatures increased the probability of above average rainfall in eastern Australia in March 2012 by 5-15% (Christidis et al. 2013).
-However, the results of different attribution studies differ between different regions and for different extreme rainfall definitions (Lewis and Karoly 2014)
+However, the results of different attribution studies differ between different regions and for different extreme rainfall definitions (Lewis and Karoly 2014).